 “Every new patient who comes into our clinic sees a physician and pharmacist at their first visit,” says Duggal.
 “Patients first have a 30-minute medication management appointment with a licensed pharmacist followed by a 60-minute appointment with one of our physicians.”
 A physician-pharmacist team inventory and evaluate the medications they discover during a patient’s initial visit.
 Of particular concern are medications that should be avoided altogether with older patients.

 According to Dr. Duggal, older patients, like Davis-Webley’s 92-year-old grandmother, can end up on too many medications when the following situations occur:

-Older adults combine prescription medicine with the healing strategies of another culture, and
+- Older adults combine prescription medicine with the healing strategies of another culture.

 Overlake Senior Health Clinic physicians recommend that patients keep an updated list of all of the medications that they take—both non-prescription and prescription.
 This includes any supplements, such as vitamins and herbal products.
 If patients are seeing multiple physicians for their care, they should make sure each provider is aware of the complete list of medications.

 When visiting a doctor, patients should make sure to ask if any of the medications are known to cause side effects.
 And if so, ask what they are—so they can watch for them.
 For more information about the Overlake Senior Health Clinic or to make an appointment, call (425) 688-5234.